shariqmunir99/therassist_fe/.github/instructions/therassist_fe_ai_instructions.instructions.md

 If exists → reuse it.
 Do not redefine a new component or design.

 If no existing component is found → use the shadcn/ui equivalent.
+Refer to this Link on getting info about existing shadcn/ui components: "https://ui.shadcn.com/docs/components"

 If shadcn/ui does not have a suitable component → implement your own minimal custom component.